 Curtin was born in Toronto, Canada, and started violin lessons at twelve.
 He went on to study music and philosophy at the University of Toronto, then took up viola with the Israeli soloist Rivka Golani.
 In 1977, he began to learn violin-making under the guidance of Otto Erdesz.
 Curtin subsequently worked as a maker in Toronto, Paris, and Cremona before establishing the firm of Curtin & Alf in Ann Arbor, Michigan, in 1985.
 Twelve years later, he opened his own studios.

-Joseph Curtin and Fan-Chia Tao are co-founders and co-directors of the VSA Oberlin Acoustics Workshop with string designer Fan-Chia Tao.
-His work with Claudia Fritz and Fan Tao has led to a pair of papers on blind-testing violins, published in the Periodical of the National Academy of Sciences.
-Curtin is a frequent contributor to The Strad and Strings magazines.
-He has lectured internationally on the art and science of violin-making, and has delivered physics colloquia at Stanford, Princeton, and Cornell Universities, and at the Perimeter Institute for Theoretical Physics.
+Curtin codirects the VSA Oberlin Acoustics Workshop with string designer Fan-Chia Tao.
+His work with Claudia Fritz and Fan Tao has led to three papers on blind-testing violins published in the Periodical of the National Academy of Sciences.
+A frequent contributor to The Strad and Strings magazines, Curtin has lectured internationally on the art and science of violin-making, and has delivered physics colloquia at Stanford, Princeton, and Cornell Universities, and at the Perimeter Institute for Theoretical Physics.
 He lives with his wife, composer and sculptor Jesse Richards, in their home on the Huron river.